cloudquery/cloudquery/plugins/source/aws/README.md

 ## Authentication

-The AWS source plugin need to be authenticated with your account/s in order to sync information from your cloud setup.
+The AWS source plugin needs to be authenticated with your account/s in order to sync information from your cloud setup.

 The plugin requires only _read_ permissions (we will never make any changes to your cloud setup), so, following the principle of least privilege, it's recommended to grant it read-only permissions.